Krishan-Patel/GameCenter-ChromeExtension/README.md

 # New-Tab-Sports-App
-Custom new tab page with live sports scores
+Custom new tab page with live sports scores \n
 The New Tab Sports Page Features:
 Support for the four Major sports leagues NFL, NBA, NHL, MLB and College Basketball/Football and English Premier League Automatic Background Score Refereshes